 Chris has taught chair caning to various groups at Sagamore for many years.
 She’s also repaired many of the chairs used by guests throughout camp, as well as the seat in the restored Adirondack Guide Boat in the Carriage Shed.

-Dave practices the ancient craft of working iron, as a toolmaker.
-He makes and creates hardware, lighting fixtures, and custom iron work like that made for the Adirondack Great Camps by staff blacksmiths of old.
-A seventh-generation native of the Adirondacks, David has made or repaired countless tools and accessories at Sagamore over the years, from locks and hinges to fixtures and utensils, and works with multiple Sagamore programs.
+David practices the ancient craft of blacksmithing which is working metal while it is hot.
+He makes and creates hardware, lighting fixtures, tools and custom iron work like that made for the Adirondack Great Camps by blacksmiths of old.
+A sixth-generation native of the Adirondacks, David has made or repaired countless tools and accessories at Sagamore over the years, from locks and hinges to fixtures and utensils, and works with multiple Sagamore programs.